jeremybarbet/react-native-modalize/docs/PROPSMETHODS.md

 ### `footer`

-A fixed footer component on top of the modal.
+A footer component outside of the ScrollView, on top of the modal.

 See above for the details about the props.

 | Type                                          | Required |
 | --------------------------------------------- | -------- |